bravoalpha79/MothRadar/README.md

 STRIPE_PUBLISHABLE
 STRIPE_SECRET
 ```
+Add a `DISABLE_COLLECTSTATIC` Config Var and set its value to 1.

-12. In settings.py, under `ALLOWED_HOSTS`, add `mothradar-ba79.herokuapp.com/`.
+14. In settings.py, under `ALLOWED_HOSTS`, add `mothradar-ba79.herokuapp.com/`.

+15. In Terminal, `run python manage.py collectstatic`.

-13. Commit and push all changes to GitHub master.
+15. Commit and push all changes to GitHub master.

-13. In Heroku App DashBoard, under the Deploy tab, select GitHub as Deplyoment method.
+16. In Heroku App DashBoard, under the Deploy tab, select GitHub as Deplyoment method.
 In the searchbox, type the name of the GitHub repo (MothRadar) and click "Connect".
 Under Automatic deploys, make sure that the selected branch is **master**.
 Tick the checkbox "Wait for CI to pass" and click "Enable Automatic Deploys."
 Finally, undel Manual deploy, make sure that the selected branch is **master**, and click Deploy Branch.